Post-quantum encryption: the time to act is now

 Quantum computing is attracting millions of dollars in investment, with tech giants like Google, Microsoft, IBM, and Intel being at the forefront of the research in the development efforts when it comes to efficient quantum computers.

-Finding post-quantum crypto algorithms
+Finding post-quantum cryptography algorithms

 NIST is adopting an open approach that requires the involvement of academics, businesses, and government experts to conduct a deep analysis of the “post quantum” algorithms that will be used to protect our sensitive information.